-The Ortovox M2 was discontinued in 2009.
+The Ortovox M2 was released in 1999 and discontinued in 2009.
 It continued to be sold until Ortovox's inventory was depleted.

 Summary: The now-discontinued M2 was a solid performing single-antenna beacon.